 It really scares me when people in western society see sustained/extended breastfeeding as sexual molestation.
 It is ridiculous and very very sad.

 I also find it odd that some people may have a problem viewing a photo of a child being breastfed by their mother.
-At my parents house, there is a very large photo hanging over my parents fireplace of me breastfeeding my mother when I was two years old.
+At my parents house, there is a very large photo hanging over my parents fireplace of my mother breastfeeding me when I was two years old.
 Company has always seen this picture, and photos and stories of breastfeeding did not just stay in the safety of our house, she made sure this was known.
 The way I was raised breastfeeding is no more intimate than cutting a child’s toenails or hugging or snuggling their mother.
 Would people find those pictures inappropriate?
 Of course not!

 I definitely can get the argument about posting ANY photos of your child’s face anywhere public, that is a legitimate argument to me, but it’s a choice that is up to each family to make.
 However, saying specifically that breastfeeding photos are unacceptable?
 Goodness gracious, I thought we were slightly more enlightened than that.